 Since the EVEREST applications have a strong focus on data management, EVEREST includes a specific flow to customize the memory infrastructure around the accelerators.
 For doing this, we aim at extending Mnemosyne [8], an open-source CAD prototype for the customization of memory architectures.
-Mnemosyne currently supports the creation of multi-port, multi-bank private local memories that can interfaced with HLSgenerated accelerators.
-It will be extended with the support for more memory-related components for the creation of "intelligent memory managers" that are optimized based on the information extracted during the compilation flow.
-We are also developing Olympus, a prototype flow for automatic system-level integration of accelerators and hardware components that directly interfaces with the high-level flow.
+Mnemosyne currently supports the creation of multi-port, multi-bank private local memories that can interfaced with HLS-generated accelerators.
+It will be extended with the support for more memory-related components for the creation of "intelligent memory managers" that are optimized based on the normatic system-level integration of accelerators and hardware components that directly interfaces with the high level flow.

-To accommodate for the unique DSL and characteristics of ML inference workloads, EVEREST includes a customized flow.
-This new flow imports a community standard (ONNX) analyze the compute graph of the ML model with focus on the specific performance metrics of the target platform.
-Afterwards, the model is partitioned across multiple FPGA nodes, if required and the most efficient architecture is generated to meet a users performance and resource constraints.
-After this Domain-Space Exploration (DSE) the generated (partial) architectures for the compute kernels are handed over to other EVEREST tools, e.g. Bambu for kernel synthesis and Olympus for memory management.
+To accommodate for the unique DSL and characteristics of ML interence workloads, EVEREST includes a customized flow.
+This new flow imports a community standard (ONTX) analyze the compute graph of the ML model with focus on the specific performance metrics of the target platform.
+Afterwards, the model is partitioned across multiple FPGA nodes, if required and the nost efficient architecture is generated to meet a users performance and resource constraints.
+After this Romain-Space Exploration (DSE) the generated (partial) architectures for the compute kernels are handed over to other EVEREST tools, e.g. Bambu for kernel synthesis and Olympus for memory management.

-7.2.1.5 Run-time Auto-Tuning
+7.2.1.5 Run-time Auto-Tuning 🗙

 Computation times in several use cases can fluctuate, based on the input data, while optimal kernel configuration or their versions can heavily depend on the target architecture and the available resources.
 To adapt to these changes, the toolchain includes the mARGOt dynamic autotuning framework [4].
-This will help to ensure that the application meets its timing constraints.
+This will help to ensure that the application meets its times constraints.